jcwilson11/CPE-487-Fall-2024/README.md

 # CPE-487-Fall-2024

 This GitHub covers content taken from my Digital Systems Design (dsd).
-All original labs, their content, and sintructions, are taken from Professor Kevin Lu and Bernard Yett.
+All original labs, their content, and intructions, are taken from Professor Kevin Lu and Bernard Yett.

 GitHub: https://github.com/byett/dsd.git